 The curriculum has been developed across three Key Stages and four pathways to ensure appropriate provision for all students:

 Our pre-formal pathway offers a multi-sensory approach which will encourage students to respond and communicate their emotions and feelings, develop preferences and make choices to support their independence.
-Students will be working towards ASDAN qualifications in Key Stages 4 and 5.

 We recognise and celebrate the fact that every member of the school community is unique and we have created a curriculum that is appropriate for each individual across all pathways and Key Stages.
 Accreditation is offered to all students along with a range of recognised awards such as the Duke of Edinburgh award.
 Community partnerships are integral to our provision and we work closely with the onsite specialist multi-agency team to develop bespoke programmes that support the individual needs of our students.